znikolovski/securbank-react/README.md

-# Create React App
+# SecurBank Dashboard Demo

-This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.
+Create React App example for use with AEM Headless.
+Calls AEM Persisted Query for Article content at the bottom of the page, and will allow authoring of content within the Univerasl Editor.

 ## Deploy Your Own